Picovoice/speech-to-text-benchmark/README.md

 PATH_TO_WAV_FILE
 ```

-The output should have the following format (values will be different)
+The output should have the following format (values may be different):

 ```bash
 real	0m4.961s